Marijuana Withdrawal Symptoms, Detox, and Addiction Treatment Programs

 Withdrawal symptoms occur when a person who is dependent on a drug suddenly stops taking it.
-People who repeatedly use certain drugs often get withdrawal symptoms when they quit because their brains and bodies adapt, or “get used to,” having the drug.
+People who repeatedly use certain drugs often experience withdrawal symptoms when they quit because their brains and bodies adapt, or “get used to” having the drug.
 If the drug is suddenly removed, the user may experience withdrawal symptoms until the brain and body have time to re-adjust to the new, drug-free state—a process that normally will take place over several days or weeks.

 Withdrawal symptoms are different depending on which drug is involved.
-It has been debated for several years whether or not marijuana can cause withdrawal symptoms in heavy users who stop taking the drug 5.
-However, in 2013, the American Psychiatric Association definitively included cannabis withdrawal in the Diagnostic and Statistical Manual of Mental Disorders (DSM), a handbook used by US healthcare professionals that lists all medically recognized mental disorders.
+It has been debated for several years whether or not marijuana can cause withdrawal symptoms in heavy users who stop taking the drug.5 However, in 2013, the American Psychiatric Association definitively included cannabis withdrawal in the Diagnostic and Statistical Manual of Mental Disorders (DSM), a handbook used by U.S. healthcare professionals that lists all medically recognized mental disorders.

 Is Marijuana Withdrawal Dangerous?

 Marijuana withdrawal usually does not cause severe physical symptoms, unlike withdrawal from drugs like alcohol and opioids.
 Instead, the symptoms of marijuana withdrawal are more often psychological.2,5 It is important to know that even though marijuana withdrawal symptoms are not usually dangerous, they still pose risks to abusers who attempt to withdraw on their own.